NCCS Cancer Policy Roundtable

 The CPR Fall 2019 meeting will be held at the Four Seasons Hotel in Washington, DC, on November 14, 2019.
 A summary of the CPR Spring 2019 meeting can be found here [PDF].

-The faculty that present at the Cancer Policy Roundtable range from public policy lawyers and physicians to representatives from the National Institutes of Health, Food and Drug Administration, Centers for Medicare and Medicaid Services, Health Policy Advisors to US Congresspersons, leaders of the health insurance industry, pharmaceutical industry leaders and representatives from the biotechnology industries.
+The faculty that present at the Cancer Policy Roundtable range from public and health policy experts to representatives from the National Institutes of Health, Food and Drug Administration, Centers for Medicare and Medicaid Services, Congressional Health Policy Advisors and leaders in health insurance, pharmaceutical, and biotechnology industries.

 These meetings are a great opportunity for interested parties to come together and discuss timely and compelling issues.
-Specific objectives and outcomes are unique to each meeting, however past meetings have focused on topics such as clinical trials, expanded access programs, Medicare reimbursement, healthcare reform and other relevant and timely topics.
+Specific objectives and outcomes are unique to each meeting, however past meetings have focused on topics such as clinical trials, issues for older adults, expanded access programs, Medicare reimbursement, health care reform and other relevant topics.

 Read below a summary of the panel discussions and presentations from the CPR Spring 2019 meeting.
 The keynote speakers for the meeting were outgoing FDA Commissioner Dr. Scott Gottlieb and outgoing NCI Director Dr. Ned Sharpless.